RallyTechServices/milestone-apps/milestone-tracking-board-v2/README.md

 #Milestone Tracking Board (version 2)
-Shows the User Stories, Defects and lowest level portfolio items associated with the selected milestone.
+Shows the User Stories, Defects and all portfolio items associated with the selected milestone.

 ![ScreenShot](/images/milestone-tracking-board-v2.png)